Easing NY pump pain could net oil traders millions

 That could keep tanker demand high as oil arbitrageurs ply the trade route in Sandy’s aftermath.

-Additional reporting by Tim Gardner in Washington; Editing by Matthew Robinson, Michael Urquhart and Jim Marshall
+Additional reporting by Tim Gardner in Washington; Editing by Matthew Robinson and Michael Urquhart